seanastricker/flow-genius/website/README.md

-# BrainLift Generator - Download Website
+# BrainSwift - Download Website

-This directory contains the complete download website for BrainLift Generator.
+This directory contains the complete download website for BrainSwift.

 ## Files